cosn/tsc/README.md

 # @cosn/tsc

 Sensible defaults that I use for my projects.
-Inspired (and in some cases, forked) from [Kent's configs](https://github.com/epicweb-dev/config).
+Inspired by (and in some cases, forked from) [Kent's configs](https://github.com/epicweb-dev/config).

 ## Installation